SpectralOps/spectral-terraform-lambda-integration/README.md

 ### env_vars

-In some integrations, Spectral requires some extra environment variables besides the default ones.
+In some integrations, Spectral requires some environment variables besides the default ones.
-Those extra variables should be added to the `env_vars` map in addition to `SPECTRAL_DSN` which is mandatory.
+Those variables should be added to the `env_vars`.

-Please refer to our docs / source pages to view the extra environment variables needed for the integration.
+Please refer to our [docs](https://guides.spectralops.io/docs/welcome-to-checkpoint-cloudguard-guides) / source pages to view the extra environment variables needed for the integration.

-##### SPECTRAL_DSN (mandatory)

-Your SpectralOps identifier, retrieved from your SpectralOps account.

 ### global_tags